View in other NatureServe Network Field Guides

 PARASITISM

-Parasitism by numerous insect species, including weevils from the genus Echinocnemus and several wasp species, has been observed on Marsilea mollis in Arizona (Mauz et al. 2009).
+Parasitism by numerous insect species, including weevils from the genus Echinocnemus and several wasp species, has been observed on Marsilea mollis plants that are found in Arizona (Mauz et al. 2009).
 Endalus celatus, another weevil species, has been associated with M. mucronata (Mauz et al. 2009).
 In these cases, adults feed on the edges of the leaves and females deposit their eggs in the sporocarps (Board et al. 1971).
 After hatching, larvae feed on the spores inside the sporocarps and then pupate in the resulting empty cavity (Board et al. 1971).
 Similar weevil and wasp interactions may exist for other Marsilea species.

 Reproductive Characteristics